guicheffer/dasgurias/README.md

 - [ ] Improve request data typing
 - [ ] Add correct api redirect
 - [ ] Make a better `Makefile` for migrations on SQL
+- [ ] Check why elastic beanstalk has lately been failing on distributing from S3 bucket into EC2s

 ## Learn More